BWCA

 As I hear pieces of bad news floating around me and affecting others I love, I have started to look within and purposely count and appreciate my blessings.
 I believe life is doing its best to reveal what that needs to change in my life.
 My days have been full of working, cleaning, working, sleeping, working, eating, worry and more working.
 Though I have been working a great deal and I enjoy my work, it’s still work!

 I feel as if I am missing fun, laughter, happiness, and joy in my life.
 I have not made connection, play or love a priority these days, and it has always been something that can be put off for later.
-If I don’t catch myself allowing this behavior, it seems to me like my life starts to reflect this, and before I know it, I turn into a downer!
-I do not like this one bit!
+If I don’t catch myself allowing this behavior, it seems to me like my life starts to reflect this and I do not like that one bit!

 I honestly cannot remember the last time I belly laughed or felt truly happy.
 As they say, “All work and no play makes Jack a dull boy.”
 This sentiment is precisely how I’ve been feeling and acting.
 Do you ever feel this way at times?
 Even though I believe life is to be enjoyed and lived fully, I have not been doing so great at it.
 What needs to change is the amount of effort I put towards organizing and allowing joy, play, and fun!